 {\it \textbf{Conclusion}.} In this work, we present the first geomagnetic observations conducted by the GPEX collaboration to search for axion and dark photon dark matter signals within the Earth's cavity, arising from their interactions with the geomagnetic field.
 Operating at a remote experimental site isolated from anthropogenic electromagnetic interference and employing a highly sensitive quantum magnetometer, we performed a one-hour observation that reached the intrinsic noise floor of the instrument.
 No robust signal was observed, the data were analyzed within a Bayesian framework to derive constraints on the axion-photon and dark photon-photon couplings.
 Remarkably, by using a single atomic magnetometer and only one hour of measurement, we achieved a sensitivity exceeding that of the SNIPE-Hunt experiment.

-We aim to surpass the SuperMAG and Eskdalemuir limits derived from long-term monitoring by conducting extended observations with more sensitive quantum magnetometers.
-As the current experimental reach is constrained by magnetometer sensitivity rather than geomagnetic noise, we plan to establish a high-performance network of quantum magnetometers to search for dark matter signals and potentially exceed existing astrophysical bounds.
+As the current experimental reach is constrained by magnetometer sensitivity rather than geomagnetic noise, we plan to establish a high-performance network of quantum magnetometers to search for dark matter signals and achieve world leading sensitivity.
 Such a network can enhance the effective sensitivity and, through correlated measurements, enable confident discrimination of dark matter signals from various noise sources \cite{Pospelov:2012mt,Derevianko:2013oaa,Roberts:2017hla,Afach:2021pfd,Jiang:2023jhl}.
 For instance, employing 10 quantum magnetometers with sensitivity of 0.54 $\rm{pT/\sqrt{Hz}}$ \cite{Huang:2025akb}, improved by a factor of 40, could enhance the overall sensitivity by about three orders of magnitude after one month of integration, as shown in Fig. \ref{fig:limit}.